 Microsoft finally announced that the Windows 10 May 2020 update is finally available for everyone.
 The Windows 10 update will target mainly the major bugs issue.
-Initially, when the update was rolled out, it did not reach all PCs, and now, Microsoft announced that everyone can access them as all the locks and installation prohibitions were removed from the update only in January 2021.
+Initially, when the update was rolled out, it did not reach all PCs.
+Now, Microsoft announced that everyone can access them as all the locks and installation prohibitions were removed from the update only in January 2021.

 Microsoft also mentioned that users can now directly install Windows 10 May 2020 Update on an earlier version of Windows 10.

 Among the major bug issues is an issue that made it impossible to open documents stored on the desktop and another one pertains to the rogue behavior of the Alt+Tab command.
 Other issues addressed in the new update includes the following:

 An issue that causes a device to stop responding when anyone plays a gale in full-screen or tablet mode.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 An issue with using Ctrl+Caps Lock and Alt+Caps Lock to switch to Hiragana or Katakana mode, respectively after upgrading to Windows 10, version 2004.

 An issue that creates duplicate cloud provider folders in the File Explorer navigation pane.